Hannah Berry George, NY

 Critically Acclaimed Writer

 Hannah quit law, started acting, and found her funny bone—all while writing.
 She’s written for titles such as the Daily Mail, metro.co.uk, Men’s Health, and Square Mile, among others across subjects such as travel, lifestyle, mental health, healthcare, and politics.
 She’s written for brands like Sony, Samsung, MasterCard, Halfords, Delta, Premier Inn, notonthehighstreet.com, Chinatown London, and Jack Daniel’s—to name just a few.
 She’s written voiceover and comedy scripts for herself and for clients.
 And now she would like to write for you.

 As a Story Terrace writer, Hannah interviews customers and turns their life stories into books.
-Get to know her better: you can read an autobiographical story of her own below.
-Get in touch today to work with her!
+Get to know her better by reading her autobiographical anecdote below.

 An Almighty Crack